MarquezProject/marquez/docs/index.md

 To ease adoption and enable a diverse set of data processing applications to build metadata collection as a core requirement into their design, Marquez provides language-specific clients that implement the [Metadata API](./openapi.html).
 As part of our initial release, we have provided support for [Python](https://github.com/MarquezProject/marquez-python).

 The Metadata API is an abstraction for recording information around the production and consumption of datasets.
 It's a low-latency, highly-available stateless layer responsible for encapsulating both metadata persistence and aggregation of lineage information.
-The API allows clients to collect and/or obtain dataset information to/from the **Metadata Repository**.
+The API allows clients to collect and/or obtain dataset information to/from the [Metadata Repository](https://www.lucidchart.com/documents/view/f918ce01-9eb4-4900-b266-49935da271b8/0).

 Metadata needs to be collected, organized and stored in a way to allow for rich exploratory queries via the [Metadata UI](https://github.com/MarquezProject/marquez-web).
 The Metadata Repository serves as a catalog of dataset information encapsulated and cleanly abstracted away by the Metadata API.

 ## Data Model

 Marquez's data model emphasizes immutability and timely processing of datasets.
 Datasets are first-class values produced by job runs.
-A job run is linked to _versioned_ code, and produces one or more immutable _versioned_ outputs (derived datasets).
-Dataset changes are captured at different points in execution via lightweight API calls, including the success or failure of the run itself.
+A job run is linked to _versioned_ code, and produces one or more immutable _versioned_ outputs.
+Dataset changes are recorded at different points in job execution via lightweight API calls, including the success or failure of the run itself.

-The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the captured time-ordered sequence of modifications applied to its input dataset.
+The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the time-ordered sequence of modifications applied to its input dataset.

 <figure align="center">
   <img src="./assets/images/model.png">
 </figure>

-**Job**: A job has an _owner_, unique _name_, _version_, and optional _description_.
+**Job**: A job has an `owner`, unique `name`, `version`, and optional `description`.
 A job will define one or more _versioned_ inputs as dependencies, and one or more _versioned_ outputs as artifacts.
 Note that it's possible for a job to have only input, or only output datasets defined.

-**Job Version:** A read-only immutable _version_ of a job, with a unique referenceable link to code preserving the reproducibility of builds from source.
-A job version associates one or more input and output datasets to a job definition.
-Such association catalog provenance links and provide powerful visualizations of the flow of data.
+**Job Version:** A read-only _immutable_ `version` of a job, with a unique referenceable `link` to code preserving the reproducibility of builds from source.
+A job version associates one or more input and output datasets to a job definition (important for lineage information as data moves through various jobs over time).
+Such associations catalog provenance links and provide powerful visualizations of the flow of data.

-**Dataset:** A dataset has an _owner_, _datasource_, unique _name_, _schema_, _version_, and optional _description_.
-A _version_ pointer is present for each dataset and maintained by Marquez.
-When a dataset is modified, its _version_ pointer is updated to the current version.
+**Dataset:** A dataset has an `owner`, unique `name`, `schema`, `version`, and optional `description`.
+A dataset is contained within a datasource.
+A `datasource` enables the grouping of physical datasets to their physical source.
+A version `pointer` into the historical set of changes is present for each dataset and maintained by Marquez.
+When a dataset change is committed back to Marquez, a distinct version ID is generated, stored, then set to `current` with the pointer updated internally.

-**Dataset Version:** A read-only immutable _version_ of a dataset.
-Each version can be read independently and has a unique version number for the corresponding dataset.
-The latest version number is considered to have changed when a modification to the dataset has been recorded.
-Versions are used to ensure things like forward and backward compatibility, and reproducibility of job runs.
+**Dataset Version:** A read-only _immutable_ `version` of a dataset.
+Each version can be read independently and has a unique version ID for the corresponding dataset.
+The _latest_ version ID is considered to have changed when a modification to the dataset has been recorded.
+To compute a distinct version ID, Marquez applies a versioning function to a set of c corresponding to the `datasource` assocaited with the dataset.

 ## Roadmap